H$_2$ and CO$_2$ Network Strategies for the European Energy System: Discussion

 Our study assesses the roles of hydrogen (\hydrogen{}) and carbon dioxide (\carbon{}) networks in Europe's future energy system under net carbon neutrality and net-removal targets.
 We show that both networks strongly impact the optimal deployment of carbon capture, carbon utilization and sequestration.
-A \carbon{} network effectively reduces costs by transporting low-cost carbon from distributed point sources to sequestration sites and sites with low-cost hydrogen production to produce carbonaceous fuels.
+A \carbon{} network reduces costs by transporting low-cost carbon from distributed point sources to sequestration sites and sites with low-cost hydrogen production to produce carbonaceous fuels.
 A hydrogen network provides greater cost savings as low-cost hydrogen can be transported to regions with high demand, allowing carbon utilization at point sources.
 A combination of both networks emphasizes the strengths of each infrastructure.
 In the hybrid configuration, the \hydrogen{} network supplies low-cost hydrogen to spatially fixed hydrogen demand and carbon utilization at point sources across regions.
-At the same time, the \carbon{} network transports low-cost carbon captured from point sources close to the coast to sequestration sites, reducing the overall reliance on high-cost Direct Air Capture.
-This results not only in the lowest system cost but also in a more robust energy system.
+At the same time, the \carbon{} network transports low-cost carbon captured from point sources near the coast to sequestration sites, reducing the reliance on direct air capture.
+This results not only in the lowest system cost but also in a system robust to tightening the target to net-negative emissions.

 Limitations of the study, such as the neglect of synthetic fuel imports and assumptions on biomass potentials, are discussed in the Appendix in Section~\ref{sec:limitations}.
-A sensitivity analysis of the costs of \carbon{} pipelines, which show negligible effects on the results, can be found in the Appendix in Section~\ref{sec:subsidy}.
+The Appendix in Section~\ref{sec:sensitivities} provides an analysis of the model's sensitivities.
+Notably, relaxing the limit from 200 to 800~Mt/a reduces system costs by 9.1\% in the hybrid scenario.
+This reduction is achieved by replacing the production of synthetic e-fuels with fossil fuels that are either captured and sequestered, or left unabated and compensated by carbon dioxide removal.
+Investments in renewable power assets and hydrogen infrastructure which serve the synthetic fuel production for the aviation, shipping and industry sectors drop by roughly a third.
+A similar effect on synthetic fuel production in Europe would be expected if synthetic fuels were instead imported from outside Europe.
+Smaller effects can be seen from reducing capital costs for \carbon{} pipelines and costs of electrolyzers.

+For policymakers these results show the need for coordinated planning across sectors like carbon, hydrogen and synthetic fuels since they are strongly interacting, as well as across borders because of the localized nature of good renewable resources and sequestration potentials.
+Deploying multiple networks offers some robustness should unforeseen problems arise with one of them, and our results show that the system can even cope with neither a \carbon{} nor \hydrogen{} network for a cost penalty.
+Many of the technologies have not yet been deployed at scale before and will need support for financing, regulation and gaining the acceptance of local populations.

 In summary, our study highlights the benefits of strategic planning and integration of both \carbon{} and \hydrogen{} networks in the European energy landscape.
 The flexibility and cost-efficiency offered by these networks can make a significant contribution to achieving the EU's climate targets, in particular by reducing dependence on technologies that are still in the early market phase, such as Direct Air Capture.
 Leveraging the synergies between \hydrogen{} and \carbon{} transportation and management, Europe can effectively reduce system costs while ensuring a robust and sustainable energy system.